The EU’s General Data Protection Regulation (GDPR) came into effect three years ago and changed the online world for good.

-Obviously, there is still a long way to go.
+There is still a long way to go.
 Some of the challenges for the near and mid-term future include:

 But it did.
 And eventually, it caused a wave of introductions of new data protection laws all around the world.

 Whenever some country introduces a new data protection law or updates the existing one, it always mirrors the provisions of the GDPR.
-It is not always as strict or as demanding, but it is similar.
+It is not always as strict or demanding, but it is similar.

 GDPR was passed, among other things, to tackle the Googles and Facebooks of the world.
 Meanwhile, the tech giants’ homeland still restrains from passing GDPR-like legislation.